PeterC66/m4ops/NotesStandardsPractices.md

 - Elements with multiple attributes should span multiple lines, with one attribute per line (similar to JS object properties)
 - Don’t use arrow functions on an options property or callback, since arrow functions are bound to the parent context, 'this' will not be the Vue instance as you’d expect
 - Don’t use arrow functions in methods and computed properties as they almost always reference this to access the component data
-- Do use arrow functions for filters (sse also the [vue2-filters package](https://www.npmjs.com/package/vue2-filters))
+- Do use arrow functions for filters (see also the [vue2-filters package](https://www.npmjs.com/package/vue2-filters))

 - “Mustache” syntax (double curly braces): {{}} for interpolation (of component data into a component template)
 - Component templates should only include simple expressions, with more complex expressions refactored into computed properties or methods.
-- Complex computed properties should be split into as many simpler properties as possible.
+- Complex computed properties should be split into as many simpler properties as needed.
 - Non-empty HTML attribute values should always be inside quotes (even though without spaces they don't need to be)
 - Directive shorthands (: for v-bind: and @ for v-on:) should be used always or never (we choose always)
 - Component/instance options should be ordered consistently - see [this list](https://vuejs.org/v2/style-guide/#Component-instance-options-order-recommended)